saplingjs/sapling-website/docs/permissions.md

 A new defition was added into third place, so that `moderator`s can delete any one specific review by the `_id` key.
 However, deleting reviews by any other `key` or deleting all reviews is still something only `admin`s are able to do.

 The third definition could've been an array as well (e.g. `["moderator", "admin"]`), but it would've been redundant, since all `admin` users have access to all routes anyway.
 Therefore, defining just `moderator` is sufficient.

+## Redirection

+By default, if the user isn't allowed to access a URL, they will displayed an error message.
+This is probably not a desirable user experience; you might instead wish to redirect the user to another page, i.e. the login form.

+You can do this by passing an object as the permission value, where `role` is the string or array representing the allowed user roles as above, and `redirect` is the URL to redirect disallowed users to.

+    {
+        "GET /app/*": {
+            "role": "member",
+            "redirect": "/login"
+        }
+    }